OVERVIEW

 A Wisconsin Alumnus Magazine article about Harvey Littleton, a “trail-blazing glass-blower.”

 By the beginning of the 1960s, the present-day configuration of the art department program had been firmly established.
 The initial generation of faculty who had established the studio art program was augmented by the appointments of Raymond Gloeckler in art education and relief printing, Jack Damer in lithography, and Walter Hamady, Phil Hamilton, William Weege, and Cavalierre Ketchum in graphic arts and photography.
-Harvey Littleton, who served as department chair on two separate occasions in the 1960s and early 1970s, had come to teach ceramics but soon established the first studio program in art glass in the United States.
-This development had a significant impact as the graduates of the Wisconsin program fanned out across the country to teach and to create their own works.
+Harvey Littleton, who served as department chair on two separate occasions in the 1960s and early 1970s, had come in 1951 to teach ceramics but soon became intrigued by what he perceived as the neglect of blown glass as an art form.
+Following research in Europe and a major workshop at the Toledo Museum of Art, Littleton launched the first studio hot-glass program at an American university in 1962.
+From Littleton’s Verona studio, the program grew to encompass names and personalities that would redefine the art glass movement worldwide.
+Early students included luminaries such as Fritz Dreisbach, Tom McGlauchlin, Sam Herman, Marvin Lipofsky, Christopher Ries, and Michael Taylor.
+The program’s best-known alumnus is arguably Dale Chihuly, whose Mendota Wall can be seen on the main level of the Kohl Center.
 Similarly, Don Reitz gave new impetus to the ceramics program, while Hamady stimulated developments in the book arts and papermaking.

 An aerial view of the completed George L. Mosse Humanities Building in 1970.

 These developments were tempered by more practical concerns, however.
-By the end of the 1950s, the increased growth of the program was obvious and plans were laid to seek larger quarters and better equipment.
-In 1962, building committees were established in the department of art and art education, the history department, and the School of Music to prepare plans for what is now the Humanities Building.
-Humanities, designed by Chicago architect Harry Weese in the Brutalist style, opened in 1969.
+By the end of the 1950s, the increased growth of the program was obvious, and plans were laid to seek larger quarters and better equipment.
+In 1962, building committees were established in the department of art and art education, the history department, and the School of Music to prepare plans for what is now the Humanities Building, that would complement an adjacent art museum housing the department of art history and the Kohler Art Library.
+After many budget and design delays, the new Humanities Building, designed by Chicago architect Harry Weese in the Brutalist style, finally opened in 1969.
 It provided the department with administrative offices, studios, classrooms, and a small gallery.
 For the first time, there was enough space to offer each of the major components of the program—art education, two-dimensional studio art, three-dimensional studio art, and the graphic arts—their own separate areas.
 New equipment made it possible to offer instruction in state-of-the-art developments in the various media.

 A structure of red steel beams and cables form a decorative entry to the exterior of the Art Lofts building at the University of Wisconsin-Madison.
 The state-of-the-art facility houses teaching spaces for several fine art disciplines as well as private studio spaces for faculty and graduate students.